 If the supervisors response is not satisfactory to the grievant, he/she has 10 working days to file the same original formal grievance with the Dean of the school in which the dispute has occurred.
 The grievant must include all prior written responses.
 The Dean of the school will provide a written response to the grievant within 10 working days of receiving the grievance.

-If the response from the Dean of the school is not satisfactory to the grievant, he/she has 10 working days to forward the same original formal grievance to the Assistant Vice President of Academic Affairs who will refer the grievance to the Academic Policies Committee (APC) for review.
-In the event the Academic Policies Committee is not available, the Assistant Vice President of Academic Affairs will forward the appeal to the Provost, who will attempt to create an ad hoc committee to handle the review as soon as practicable.
+If the response from the Dean of the school is not satisfactory to the grievant, he/she has 10 working days to forward the same original formal grievance to the Associate Vice President of Academic Affairs who will refer the grievance to the Academic Policies Committee (APC) for review.
+In the event the Academic Policies Committee is not available, the Associate Vice President of Academic Affairs will forward the appeal to the Provost, who will attempt to create an ad hoc committee to handle the review as soon as practicable.
 (All further references in this policy to the Academic Policies Committee include the ad hoc committee where appropriate.)
 At this point in the process, the grievant may also include additional documentation shedding new light upon the appeal; any additional materials received will also be available to the person alleged to be responsible for the actions leading to the grievance.
 The Academic Policies Committee may choose to share any additional materials received with any parties involved with the case to this point.

 Committee Review of Evidence